Icinga/icinga2/INSTALL.md

 * GNU flex (flex) >= 2.5.35
 * recommended: libexecinfo on FreeBSD (automatically used when Icinga 2 is installed via port or package)
-* optional: MySQL (mysql-devel on RHEL, libmysqlclient-dev on Debian) set CMake variable `ICINGA2_WITH_MYSQL` to enable
+* optional: MySQL (mysql-devel on RHEL, libmysqlclient-dev on Debian); set CMake variable `ICINGA2_WITH_MYSQL` to disable this module
-* optional: PostgreSQL (postgresql-devel on RHEL, libpq-dev on Debian) set CMake variable `ICINGA2_WITH_PGSQL` to enable
+* optional: PostgreSQL (postgresql-devel on RHEL, libpq-dev on Debian); set CMake variable `ICINGA2_WITH_PGSQL` to disable this module
 * optional: YAJL (yajl-devel on RHEL, libyajl-dev on Debian)

 Note: RHEL5 ships an ancient flex version.
 Updated packages are available for